 Tony Elliott:

-Usually the last Friday of the month (but not this time!)
+Usually the last Friday of the month

 BOOK CLUB